 It doesn’t take much to lift someone up—a few kind words can change everything.
 Set up an appreciation station in the school cafeteria or lobby where students can drop by to write notes.
 Then, collect and distribute notes to staff members during Teacher Appreciation Week, National Custodian Day, Principal Appreciation Day, School Secretary Appreciation Day, and School Bus Driver Appreciation Day—and let’s not forget the lunch monitors, either.

-3. Teach kids to be kind to others—and themselves—both online and offline at a Family Tech Talk: Virtual Edition event.
+3. Teach kids to be kind to others—and themselves—both online and offline at a Family Tech Talk event.

 Kids face a lot of pressure, from perfecting that filtered pic on Instagram to fighting hours-long Fortnite battles with buddies.
 It’s easy to feel excluded, addicted to the screen, not good enough, not thin enough—the list goes on.
-Our free Family Tech Talk: Virtual Edition program offers a chance for families at your school to connect about these issues and talk openly about the importance of being kind to others and yourself (both IRL and virtually) while finding a healthy balance between time spent online and offline.
-You plan the event; the Trend Micro expert does the teaching.
+Our free Family Tech Talk program offers a chance for families at your school to learn from an Internet safety expert what kids are doing online, the importance of being kind to others and yourself (both IRL and virtually) and finding a healthy balance between time spent online and offline.

 4. Create a Kindness Rocks garden (literally).